zoe-becker/multiplayer-word-search/BUILDING.md

 You can also manually deploy the repository to either a remote host or your local machine.
 These steps outline this process.

 1. Clone the repository into an intermediary directory.
+2. Delete the folders public_html/board/testenv and public_html/board/testenvFiles.
+These are for testing purposes only and should not be available in production environments.
-2. Move the contents public_html directory into the desired place on the web root.
+3. Move the contents public_html directory into the desired place on the web root.
-3. Create a new directory (preferrably outside the web root) and place the generator, config, and utilities folders into it.
+4. Create a new directory (preferrably outside the web root) and place the generator, config, and utilities folders into it.
-4. Follow the steps outlined in the section setting up and modifying configuration files in order to create proper configuration files.
+5. Using the config files in the config folder follow the steps outlined in the section setting up and modifying configuration files in order to create proper configuration files.
-5. Move the includePath.php file to the directory where you moved the public_html folder contents to in step #2.
+6. Move the includePath.php file to the directory where you moved the public_html folder contents to in step #2.
-6. Activate the python environment that you declared in the envConfig.php file
+7. Activate the python environment that you declared in the envConfig.php file
-7. cd into the generator directory and run
+8. cd into the generator directory and run

     ```pip install .```

     This will install the generator on the selected python environment, which is required to generate word searches.

-8. Import the database in the database folder into your mySQL installation.
+9. Import the database in the database folder into your mySQL installation.
 For information on how to import an SQL database using phpmyadmin you can refer to this article: https://docs.phpmyadmin.net/en/latest/import_export.html

-9. You can safely delete the remaining files from the repository.
+10. The remaining files from the repository can be safely deleted.
 They are not needed in a production environment.

 After following these steps, the word search should be accessible on your website from wherever it was placed in your webroot.
 ## Creating a development environment